Snowboarding and Skiing are the two most widespread winter sports. Nevertheless, there are some similarities and dissimilarities between them.

 However, you should choose wisely between these two games based on their long or short-term benefits.

 Skiing is easy in the elementary stages of the game.
-But later, when you want to master this game, things become complicated.
+But later, when you want to conquer this tournament, things become complicated.

 The benefits of moving two legs separately become the challenge.
 When you do jump or flip, it’s a challenge to keep the board together.

 On the other hand, Snowboarding is difficult in the first few days but later, with time, you will find it is easier than Skiing.

 Thus, we can say in the long term, Snowboarding is easy than Skiing.